CriticalGeek/drive/README.md

 ## Table of content

-- Figma Mockup
+- 🌠 Figma Mockup
-- Getting started
+- 💻 Getting started
   - First steps
   - Connecting the database
   - How to run the project

-## Figma Mockup
+## 🌠 Figma Mockup

 You can check the figma initial mockup [here](https://www.figma.com/file/GJJah95zIfoZq6IIvcdDUX/drive?node-id=0%3A1):

-Image...

-## Getting started
+## 💻 Getting started

 For run this project you will need [yarn](https://yarnpkg.com), [react native cli](https://reactnative.dev/docs/0.9/getting-started) and [Android studio](https://developer.android.com/studio) installed on your computer.